 The historical details appear less compelling than the symbols.
-The event depicted by the statue — Fallon’s raising of the American flag in San José during the Bear Flag Revolt of 1846 — does not appear particularly consequential to that rebellion against the government of the Centralist Republic of Mexico over California.
+The event depicted by the statue — Fallon’s raising of the American flag in San José in 1846 does not appear particularly consequential to the larger rebellion against the government of the Centralist Republic of Mexico over California.
 Nor does San José’s “capture” appear to have conferred any particular advantage to the rebels.
-The most significant events surrounding the Bear Flag Revolt occurred primarily in Sonoma and Monterrey, miles removed from San José.
+The most significant conflicts in the uprising occurred primarily in Sonoma and Monterrey, miles removed from San José.
 Fallon’s expedition consisted of a couple dozen volunteers — which grew to a “force” of 31 — who raised the flag above the juzgado in San José without resistance or violence.
 This was no Battle of Iwo Jima; Mexican soldiers left the San José outpost several days before Fallon and his small band of volunteers ever arrived from Santa Cruz.

 It would take another year — for the signing of the Treaty of Cahuenga — to secure American control over California.
 Not until the settlement of the Mexican-American War in 1848 did California officially become part of the United States, and another two years would pass before California would be admitted as a state, with San José as California’s first state capital.